tinrup/localChatApp/README.md

 ( CREATE USER 'name'@'%' IDENTIFIED BY 'somePassword';
   GRANT ALL PRIVILEGES ON *.* TO 'name'@'%'; )

-Connecting to Centos database can cause some problems, you need to disable the server firewall first.
+Connecting to Centos database can cause some problems, disable the server firewall first.
 ( systemctl stop firewalld )

 _______________________________________________________